Improve Handwriting:

 Italic Cursive Can Help Improve Handwriting

 Some children really struggle to write (and to read) the loops of regular cursive handwriting.
 My own kids benefited from the Getty-Dubay handwriting books, which are italic.
-The cursive handwriting books helped all of my own children to develop flowing handwriting, which was much neater than their printed handwriting.
+The "italic cursive" handwriting books helped all of my own children to develop flowing handwriting, which was much neater than their printed handwriting.

 I recommend italic cursive especially for kids who struggle with fine motor and visual perceptual skills.

 Italic Handwriting Book F#Ad is designed for use in Grade 5 for those who have used the earlier books.
-But both Book F and Book G#Adwould be suitable for older kids (sixth grade up) who want to work on their handwriting skills.
 If your child requires slightly easier work to start with, then try Book E#Ad .

 Back to Top